-In June 2011, our board of directors authorized a stock repurchase program under which up to five million shares of our outstanding common stock may be repurchased over the next 12 months at the discretion of management.
-No shares have been purchased to date under this program.
+In June 2011, our board of directors authorized a stock repurchase program under which up to five million shares of our outstanding common stock may be repurchased through June 2012 at the discretion of management.
+As of September 30, 2011, no shares have been purchased under this program.